-In retail business, branding is everything.
+In the retail business, branding is everything.
 Your outdoor space is a representation of you, your brand values, and your commitment to customer service.

-For example, through the colours of your brick work, planting or fencing, you can choose to keep these in-line with your branding or logo to suggest brand loyalty.
+For example, through the colours of your brickwork, planting or fencing, you can choose to keep these in line with your branding or logo to suggest brand loyalty.
 Additionally, your choice of materials can help to create a relaxed or clinical feel, dependent on brand values.
 You may choose to use hedging or fencing for security and each of these features serves to represent something about your company.

 As such, finding a landscaper who understands you and your company is essential.
 Some key elements to look for when choosing your landscaper are included below.

 This almost goes without saying, but it is important to remember to choose someone with a decent repertoire of customers, and some solid feedback or testimonials from their clients.
 Customer care is likely to be at the heart of your values, and you need to find a relationship with your contractor to support this.
 Grounds require some maintenance, so you will be looking to build a lasting relationship with your landscaper.
-We all rely on word of mouth recommendations, and with the advent of internet services, we can now find information at the tips of our fingers.
+We all rely on word-of-mouth recommendations, and with the advent of internet services, we can now find information at the tips of our fingers.